 General

 Sora: Small rail with dark gray-brown upperparts with black-and-white streaks.
 Breast is gray and flanks and belly are dark gray with white bars.
-Gray head has a darker crown and nape, and black face, chin, and throat.
+Gray head has darker crown and nape; black mask, chin and throat.
 Bill is yellow with dark tip.
-Sexes are similar.
-Winter adult and juvenile are browner and have pale throats.
+Sexes are similar; female slightly smaller.
+Winter adult has black throat feathers; gray breast feathers; striking head pattern; yellow bill with greenish tip; gray foreneck and breast with no spots.
+Juvenile upperparts and wings like adult; more white streaks, olive brown to buff on head, neck and breast.

 Range and Habitat

-Sora: Breeds from southeastern Alaska, east to Newfoundland, and south locally to northwestern Baja California, southern New Mexico, eastern Colorado, southern Missouri, central Ohio, and Maryland.
-Winters from central California, to southern Texas and the Gulf Coast, and south through Central America to South America.
+Sora: Breeds from southeastern Alaska, east to Newfoundland, and south locally to northwestern California, southern New Mexico, eastern Colorado, Iowa, central Ohio, and Maryland.
+Winters from central California, to southern Texas and the Gulf Coast states, and south through Central America to South America.
 Prefers freshwater marshes, flooded fields, and swamps.

 Breeding and Nesting